rmera/sguallino/README.md

 the quality of the alignment of each part of the sequence is signaled in the b-factor of each atom, and insertions/deletions are signaled with ions.

-If you ever need it and cannot use it due to the Spanish comments/code, drop me a line, I may fix it/help if I happen to have the time at the moment.